ankitpareek0141/INF-Marketplace/README.md

 npx hardhat run scripts/deploy.js --netowork goerli
 ```
 Ignore the ```--network goerli``` flag if you don't want to deploy on Goerli network,
-This will just deploy contracts on local hardhat node.
+This will just deploy contracts on local hardhat node
+\
 \
 \
 There is also a file called deployedContracts.txt in which all the contract addresses are stored.